 I welcome you to Lagos Business School (LBS), a leading business school in Africa with an ultimate vision to be widely recognised as the world’s top business school operating out of Africa.

 Over the past 28 years, we have provided high potential professionals with a general management education with an emphasis on professional ethics and service to the community through the practice of management.

-Our high standards have ensured a sustained ranking on the list of top global business schools for 11 consecutive years by Financial Times of London, making us the first institution in West Africa to achieve this feat.
+Our high standards have ensured a sustained ranking on the list of top global business schools for 13 consecutive years by Financial Times of London, making us the first institution in West Africa to achieve this feat.
 In June 2019, our custom executive programmes were ranked among the top 50 in the world.
-Lagos Business School became the first and only school in Africa to feature on CEO Magazine’s Global MBA Ranking.
-Our top-ranking MBA and Executive MBA programmes were recognised by the Magazine as tier one programmes for two years in a row.
+Lagos Business School is the first and only school in Africa to feature on CEO Magazine’s Global MBA Ranking.
+Our top-ranking MBA and Executive MBA programmes have recognised by the Magazine as tier one programmes for two years in a row.

 At LBS, we offer top quality education in the form of MBA programmes, executive programmes, short courses and customised programmes that deliver the business, managerial and leadership knowledge that is crucial to succeeding in Africa.
 The quality of our offerings is substantiated by our accreditations by AACSB International – the Association to Advance Collegiate Schools of Business; synonymous with the highest standard of excellence since 1916, providing quality assurance and business education intelligence to business schools globally.
 Lagos Business School is also accredited by AMBA – the Association of MBAs, a global standard for MBA, DBA and Master’s degrees.